Work through AI Age Readiness Checklist for Small Businesses

 Where this fits in the AI Business Operating System

 Treat AI Age Readiness Checklist for Small Businesses as one operating piece, not a loose checklist.
-For owners and operators preparing their team, workflows, and knowledge for ai adoption teams, a checklist for workflow pressure, knowledge capture, and tool-readiness gaps should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For owners and operators preparing their team, workflows, and knowledge for ai adoption teams, a checklist for workflow pressure, knowledge capture, and tool-readiness gaps should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.